EnigmaCurry/curlbomb/README.md

 several ssh identities, being explicit seems the more sane thing to do than try to save some keystrokes and inevitably install the wrong key on the server.

+### share subcommand

+    curlbomb share FILE

+Shares the given file via a URL which includes the knock as a URL parameter.
+By default, share will serve the file an unlimited number of times, but can be restricted to a single get by setting `-n 1`.

+It would be nice to be able to log IP address information of the clients downloading, but this seems to not be possible when using SSL through an SSH forward (which is my normal use-case), so this has not been implemented.
+Perhaps some panopticlick style info could be interesting at some point.